 Direct links to all tickets will be found here on the website.

 Friday, November 12, 2021

 Besides being a transracial adoptee and transracial adoptive parent, Melissa is a certified professional life coach, certified Enneagram coach, and Empowered to Connect parent trainer.
-She's helped dozens of parents shift to a brain-based view of behaviors so they can find more effective solutions besides threatening and punishing.
+She's helped dozens of parents and professionals shift to a brain-based view of behaviors so they can find more effective solutions besides threatening and punishing.

 Melissa and her husband, Patrick, have six kids by birth and adoption, one granddaughter, and live in Maryland.
 You can connect with Melissa at www.theadoptionconnection.com where she co-hosts The Adoption Connection Podcast or at www.thecorkboardonline.com for behavior management resources.

 This session will be available as an "add-on" to your Entrusted Conference ticket as well as a separate ticket for those who may be interested in coming to only this session.

 Jamie Finn is the biological, adoptive, and foster mother of 4-6 children.
 When she's not homeschooling, changing diapers, playing Pokemon, making slime, and singing Let it Go, she spends her time encouraging, equipping, and serving foster and adoptive parents.
 She is the host of the Real Mom Podcast and the author of Foster the Family Blog, which is read by 100,000 people each month and has been featured in over 20 online and print publications.
 Jamie serves as the director of Foster the Family, a nonprofit which seeks to encourage and support foster and adoptive families, mobilize the church and community for foster care and adoption, and advocate for vulnerable children.
 Jamie and her middle school sweetheart and husband of 14 years, Alan, live in New Jersey with their children.

 To learn more about Jamie and her passion for this subject, visit her blog.